Howard Mudd: Coaching career

+Mudd would go on to be an offensive line coach for 38 years.

 Mudd pursued a coaching career following his retirement as an NFL player.
-He spent two years as an assistant coach at the University of California, before moving to the NFL, and coaching for the San Diego Chargers, San Francisco 49ers, Seattle Seahawks, Cleveland Browns and Kansas City Chiefs between 1974 and 1997.
+He spent two years as an assistant coach at California, before moving to the NFL, and coaching for the San Diego Chargers (1974–1976), San Francisco 49ers (1977), Seattle Seahawks (1978–1982, 1993–1997), Cleveland Browns (1983–1988) and Kansas City Chiefs (1989–1992) between 1974 and 1997.

 He then joined the Indianapolis Colts as an offensive line coach, where he coached from 1998 to 2009.
 During his 12 years in Indianapolis, the Colts allowed the fewest sacks in the NFL, with 218 sacks in 182 games.
+From 1998 to 2009, the offensive line was either first or tied for first in fewest sacks allowed five times, and was never lower than tenth in fewest sacks allowed.
 This is especially impressive when the high number of passing plays the Colts attempted during that time period was taken into account.
 Peyton Manning played for the Colts for 11 of those 12 years, and credits much of his success to the protection he received from Mudd's front line.

 On May 6, 2009, ESPN reported that Mudd had filed his retirement papers due to a change in the NFL's pension program.
 On May 20, 2009, Mudd returned to the team as the senior offensive line coach.
 Mudd planned to retire for good following the Colts' game against the New Orleans Saints in Super Bowl XLIV.